onurkerimov/pseudo.js/README.md

 # pseudo.js

-**pseudo.js** is a plugin that lets you convert `::before` and `::after` pseudo elements to real elements.
-This way, they become reachable with JavaScript.
+**pseudo.js** is a ponyfill-like plugin that lets you convert `::before` and `::after` pseudo elements into real elements.
+By this plugin, you can support pseudoelements for non-supporting browsers such as IE11.
+This way, they also become reachable by selectors JavaScript.

 ## Problem with Pseudo Elements
 Let's say you have a document with following CSS and HTML: